(For LAFD Only)

 Monetary donations must be in the form of a check payable to the Los Angeles Fire Department Foundation.
 If donor wishes to specify a fire station or program, it should be identified on the check’s memo line.

 LAFD members may not accept cash.
 All checks should be sent to the Foundation at 1875 Century Park East, Suite 200, Los Angeles, CA, 90067.
-As a 501(c)(3) nonprofit organization, the Foundation sends a tax receipt and thank-you letter acknowledging all donations.
+As a 501(c)(3) nonprofit organization, the Foundation sends a tax receipt and thank-you letter acknowledging for all donations over $250 in accordance with IRS policy.

 Unrestricted Gifts include all financial resources not designated by the donor for a specific use and can be disbursed at the discretion of the Foundation’s Board of Directors.
 These revenues are generated by fund-raising events and gifts from individuals, corporations, and foundations.
 Revenues in this category defray Foundation operating expenses and are the source of funding for discretionary grants.